JamesParsons/Interactive-Lab-Hub2/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\* The setting of the interaction is the front door or any living space, and the area that immediately connects to it.
 The players in this scenario consist of a single person who is gathering their wallet, cellphone, mask, keys and other essential items on their way out in the morning.
 This individual is in a hurry, and in a moment of distraction, they leave their keys on the table before leaving their apartment.
 The door closes behind them and they are locked out.
 The main interactive devices are a proximity sensor built into the door handle that scans when the handle is turned, a fob on the users's key ring, and a light display built into the door.

-Sketch a storyboard of the interactions you are planning.
-It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include a picture of your storyboard here**\*\*
 ![IMG_5426](https://user-images.githubusercontent.com/89866019/132962939-ebd97e58-5874-4ae6-853b-f196a9b00754.jpg)

 ![IMG_5427](https://user-images.githubusercontent.com/89866019/132963040-236dae70-616a-4b96-8d42-0d64f2fede2f.jpg)

-Present your idea to the other people in your breakout room.
-You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*